SwaprabhaDey23/QML_SOC-25/week_1/README.md

 - **Use the optional readings** to reinforce your understanding:
   - Preskill if you're physics-oriented,
   - Berkeley notes if you're CS/math-oriented,
-  - Quantum Country if you want interactive conceptual reinforcement.

----

-## 💬 Questions?

-Consider joining a quantum computing forum or study group.
-Discussing concepts out loud and solving problems together can be a huge boost!

 ---

 Happy learning! 🧩⚛️